Aseel1206/mavlink_examples/README.md

   -Calculate and set the waypoints for the circular path.

-  -Execute Command: Instruct the drone to perform 2 laps of the circle.
+  -Execute Command: Instruct the drone to perform 2 laps of the circle.<br><br>

 <b>3.
 Mission</b>

-  Plan and execute a mission with predefined waypoints.
+  Plan and execute a mission with predefined waypoints.<br>

   Steps: